RyanRana/HTML-Clock/README.md

 <br>
 JS alarm clock system, with alert at given times.
 <br>
 You can use this program as in iframe in your websites.
+The website was built to teach basic web development for a series of online classes I thaught this summer[2021].